Bobby9326/Horoscope/README.md

 This project is a desktop application that provides horoscope predictions based on zodiac signs, blood type, birth date, fortune sticks (Siamese), and tarot cards.
 The application is built using `tkinter` for the graphical user interface.

-This is my first project, created as a learning experience in developing GUI applications with Python.
+This is my first project at 2022, created as a learning experience in developing GUI applications with Python.

 ## Features